Elements of Standardized Field Sobriety Tests

 The retest shall be completed not less than 15 days and not more than 30 days following the completion of the classroom training, and the examination used shall not have been administered to the candidate previously.
 If the candidate does not achieve a passing score on reexamination, the candidate must retake the classroom portion of the training and pass the final examination.

 The US DOT requires 35 practice tests within a six month period, but local and state police have varying requirements based on their own department’s criteria.
 A refusal of a chemical test cannot be considered a practice test, as a blood alcohol reading must corroborate the evaluation of the suspect.
-The officer is trained to conduct the HGN test last during his practice test period and not to formulate an opinion based on the results or use it for probable cause to arrest.
+The officer is trained to conduct the horizontal gaze nystagmus test last during their practice test period and not to formulate an opinion based on the results or use it for probable cause to arrest.
 They are told not to document the test due to this.

 At no time may a person that is tested be used more than once on a practice test.
 As a result of this it is necessary to review the documentation of the practice tests in order to determine if the practitioner was properly recommended for certification.